alimx07/Distributed_Microservices_Backend/readme.md

 ## Load Balancer

-Now we actually hit the end of our path but still a small thing **LOAD BALANCING**
+Now we actually hit the end of our path, but there’s still a small topic: **LOAD BALANCING**.

-In the load balancer part of the API_Gateway, I keep connections with each service instance and routing requests in a **round-robin** manner.
-This means that the first request goes to Server A, the next request goes to Server B, the next to Server C, and then it repeats back to Server A and so on.

-A key question here is how does the API gateway know which servers are available for a particular service?

-The answer is a **service registry**.
-The basic idea is simple:

-when a new service instance spins up, it registers itself in the registry.
-The API gateway can then either pull the list of services or receive updates from the registry when new services are added.

-In my local dev, I used **etcd** (a key-value store), to implement the service registry.
-This keeps track of all the running service instances and push them to api_gateway so the load balancer can route requests correctly. when it is time to something like AWS, the setup for the service registry might be different with same idea, overall this is a story for another day.
+In the API Gateway, instead of manually maintaining connections to each service instance, we rely on **K8s Services**.
+When we deploy our microservices to k8s, each service gets a stable DNS name and a **ClusterIP** that automatically load balances traffic across all its pods.
+The API Gateway only needs to send requests to the service name; **Kube-proxy** handles routing them to available pods.

+This removes the need for a separate **service registry** like etcd.
+K8s automatically keeps track of which pods are running and ensures requests are routed correctly.
+As a result, the API Gateway doesn’t need to implement round-robin or maintain a list of instances. it simply connects to the k8s service, and k8s takes care of distributing requests.

 ## Post Service

-So now it's time to talk about Services.
+Now it's time to talk about Services.
 I will start with **POST SERVICE**.
 Basically, whenever we want to do any operation related to posts (create post, add post, likes, comments, etc.), all of that will be handled inside the post service.
-The main idea is pretty straightforward: the post service owns everything related to posts.
+The main idea is straightforward: the post service owns everything related to posts.

 ## Postgres Replication & Cache

-As shown in the first Figure , The post service talks to two Postgres database and cache.
-I manually configured a replica for high availability by creating a physical replication slot and replication user.
+As shown in the first figure, the post service talks to a Postgres database and cache.
+In deployment, I use **Amazon RDS** with **one primary and one read replica**.
+RDS handles replication, failover, and backups automatically, so we don’t need to configure replication manually.

-> **NOTE:** Tools like Patroni or AWS RDS can automate this setup, but the goal here is to implement replication manually from scratch for educational purposes.
+> **NOTE:** If you were setting up Postgres yourself, you could implement replication manually using a replication user, physical replication slots, and WAL streaming.
+This section below shows how that would work for educational purposes.

+### Manual Replication

 ### Step 1: Create a Replication User and Slot